• Europe

 We've paired this article with a comprehensive guide to global payment methods.
 Get your free copy of the Global Payment Method Guide!

 As global commerce evolves, countries have searched for a safe and secure means to get money from one bank to the next.
 International transactions often require a network or intermediary institution to ensure everything goes smoothly.
-In Europe, it’s called the Society for Worldwide Interbank Financial Telecommunications, otherwise known as SWIFT.
+In Europe, it’s called SWIFT.

-SWIFT payments are payment transactions using the SWIFT international payment network.
-This network is used to send or receive international electronic payments, which is why SWIFT payments are sometimes referred to as international wire payments.
-The SWIFT network doesn’t actually transfer funds but instead, sends payment orders between banks using SWIFT codes.
-It’s a means to transfer money overseas quickly, accurately, and securely.
+SWIFT payments are transactions made through an intermediary bank that allows you to send/receive electronic payments internationally.
+The SWIFT network doesn’t actually transfer funds, nor is it a banking system, Rather, it sends payment orders between banks using SWIFT codes.
+The SWIFT payment system is a means to transfer money overseas quickly, accurately, and securely.

 The SWIFT payment network allows individuals and businesses to accept/send international money via electronic or credit card payments.
 This can be done even if the customer or vendor uses a different bank than the payee.
 The network is a place for secure financial messaging.
 In a sense, it’s nothing more than a messenger between banks.